15 White Birds You Must See – Identification & Facts!

 • Habitat: Arctic coasts, tundra.

-• Graceful flight over icy waters.
+• Features: Small size with a rounded body, Dark crescent-shaped eye markings, Graceful flight over icy waters.

 • Diet: Fish, crustaceans, insects.